rupinas/LAPINE/docs/use.rst

 parameters
 **********
 - regularization : Inverse of regularization strength of logistic regression; must be a positive float.
-The default value is 0.1 which is optimized by cross-validation
+The default value is 0.1 which is optimized by cross-validation.
+The recommended parameter range is 0.01 to 1.
 - threshold : This parameter determines the threshold for the reliability of information included in STRING and STITCH databases. (must be the same value used in network.py)